- Lake Forest Association (LFA) - Caretakers of Eastwood Lake in Chapel Hill, NC.

 Caution level is individual reading above 400 cfu, or average above 200 cfu.

-Lake water temp ranged from 28.5C/84F to 29C/85F, a bit cooler than our last test .
-The SECCI clarity reading was 26 inches, normal turbidity (cloudiness) for mid summer.
-The rain gauge had 1.0 inch of water in it.
+Lake water temp ranged from 17C/63F to 17.5C/64F, still too cool for swimming without a wetsuit.
+The SECCI clarity reading was 26 inches, about the same as it was at the end of last summer.
+The rain gauge had 3.1 inches of water in it.